Home > Nutrition, Recipes > New Mexican Egg Bake Recipe

 1/2 cup diced chives

-black pepper and NutraSalt or salt – to taste
+black pepper & NutraSalt to taste

-• Nutritional Content - Calories: 260.
+Nutritional Content – Calories: 260.
 Protein: 10 grams.
 “Net Carbs”: 5 grams.
 Fiber: 1 gram.
 Fat: 22 grams.
 Based on a serving size of 1 slice with a total of 8 slices per recipe.

 Pre-heat the oven to 350 °F. Spread the salsa in the bottom of an 9 ” glass pie pan.
 Distribute the shredded cheese on top of the salsa, along the bottom and sides of the pan.
 Whisk the eggs together in a bowl and add the chopped chives, freshly ground pepper and salt as desired.
 Incorporate a cup of sour cream into the egg mixture.
 Pour the egg and sour cream combination over the salsa and cheese base.
-Bake for approximately 45 to 55 minutes.
+Bake for approximately 35 to 40 minutes.
 The time will vary based on individual oven considerations.
-Start checking for doneness after about 40 minutes.
+Start checking for doneness after about 30 minutes.
 The top and edges will look slightly brown and the center will seem pretty set when you jiggle the pan.
 If the top browns before the center is completely set, place a sheet of aluminum foil over the top of the egg bake.
 This will prevent the surface from burning and allow for the middle to continue to cook through.

 Replacing Refined Grains with Eggs Promotes Weight Loss

 Source: Int J Obes (Lond).
-2008 October; 32(10): 1545–1551. (a)
+2008 October; 32(10): 1545–1551. (link)

 There are plenty of good reasons to include well sourced eggs into your diet.
 I’ve covered that topic quite extensively in the past.
 So today I want to turn my attention to another element of this recipe – the salsa verde.
 Two of the primary ingredients of the salsa we used are cilantro leaves and tomatillos.